anbjos/spectral-transformer/README.md

 In our **noise suppression** application, all input sequences have a **constant length**, eliminating the immediate need for masking.
 However, we retain the masking mechanism to support potential future enhancements, such as:

-- **Variable-Length Inputs:** Allowing the model to handle audio samples of different durations without structural changes.
+- **Variable-Length Inputs:** Allowing the model to handle audio samples of different duration's without structural changes.
 - **Enhanced Feature Integration:** Facilitating the inclusion of additional features that may require selective attention controls.

 By maintaining the masking infrastructure, we ensure that the model remains flexible and adaptable to evolving requirements, even though masking is not strictly necessary for the current fixed-length sequence setup.

-Certainly!
-Below is a **concise summary** of the processing pipeline for the **Spectral Transformer**.
-This overview outlines the key transformation steps from the raw input to the enhanced audio output, highlighting the roles of embedding, positional encoding, the Transformer model, and output projection.
-Additionally, it emphasizes that both embedding and projection layers are **independently learned** and that masking is maintained for future flexibility.

 ---